Zero to Hero: This is how you become a commercial pilot at E-Flight Academy!

 Duration: 20 hours practical instruction

-Costs: Available upon request from an E-Flight partner
+Costs: Available on request from an E-Flight partner

 What can you do with it?

-The MCC course provides students with realistic training in operating a multi-pilot, multi-engine aircraft.
-The training objectives are optimal decision-making, communication, task distribution and use of checklists, mutual supervision, teamwork and support throughout all phases of flight under normal, abnormal and emergency conditions.
+The MCC course provides students with realistic training in operating an aircraft with multiple pilots and multiple engines.
+The training aims for optimal decision-making, communication, task sharing and use of checklists, mutual supervision, teamwork and support during all phases of flight under normal, abnormal and emergency conditions.

 Flight Instructor (FI) Course (optional)